-- One final, corrected version of the thesis must reach the Office of Research and Graduate Studies by the date stated in the University Calendar. - O Submission of an e-thesis is also required.
-Further information is available at: https://library.acadiau.ca/about/help/faq/thesis-submission.html
+- One final, corrected version of the thesis must reach the Office of Research and Graduate Studies by the date stated in the University Calendar. - Submission of an e-thesis is also required.
+Further information is available at: https://library.acadiau.ca/using-the-library/services/thesis-submission.html